Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Additional Evaluation Details

 \looseness=-1 \textbf{Multi-Robot Warehouse:} The multi-robot warehouse environment (RWARE)~\citep{christianos2020shared,papoudakis2021benchmarking} represents gridworld warehouses with blocks of shelves.
 Agents need to navigate the warehouse and collect currently requested items.
-Agents only observe nearby agents and shelves immediately next to their location, and choose discrete actions $\cA = \{\text{turn left}, \text{turn right}, \text{move forward}, \text{load/ unload shelf}\}$.
+Agents only observe nearby agents and shelves immediately next to their location, and choose discrete actions $\Ac = \{\text{turn left}, \text{turn right}, \text{move forward}, \text{load/ unload shelf}\}$.
 Agents are only rewarded for successful deliveries of requested shelves, which require long sequences of actions, with a reward of $1$, thus rewards are very sparse making RWARE tasks hard exploration problems.
 At each timestep, the total number of requested shelves is equal to the number of agents and once requested shelves, a currently unrequested shelf is uniformly at random sampled and added to the list of requested shelves.
 Episodes terminate after $500$ timesteps.
+While agents are capable of delivering shelves without interaction with other agents, agents need to cooperate to avoid blocking each others path in narrow parts of the warehouse and trying to move to and load identical requested shelves.
+To maximise episodic returns, agents need to learn to avoid such conflicts with other agents which requires them to learn conventions and cooperate.
 It is worth highlighting that no value-based algorithm achieved non-zero rewards in this environment within four million timesteps of training in prior evaluations~\citep{papoudakis2021benchmarking}.